saadeddinne/Rocket-Elevator-Foundation/README.md

   🚀  CodeBoxx
 </h4>

+## Week-14, Project Description

+The Information System for Rocket Elevators, is runing from an instance hosted on AWS, with Monitoring performed by:

+- New Relic
+- Google Analytics

+All the system are updated with the new databases, and monotoring system is added to:

+- Ruby on rails
+- Rest API
+- Customers Portal
+  the params of accounts will be provid it privately.

 ## Week-10, Project Description

 The marketing department at Rocket Elevators has long been waiting for the opportunity to do media content placement in the company's elevators.
 To meet their needs, we implement a content delivery module.